 CDM Smith Inc. serves as the Authority's engineering consultant.
 The Consulting Engineer's Triennial Report provides an independent engineering analysis of the Authority's Systems and a financial feasibility analysis of the Authority's current operations and CIP.
-The most recent triennial report, the 2014 Triennial Report, was completed in October 2014 and appears in Appendix B to the Authority's Official Statement, dated November 6, 2014, relating to the issuance of the Authority's General Revenue Bonds, 2014 Series D, General Revenue Refunding Bonds, 2014 Series E, and General Revenue Refunding Bonds, 2014 Series F, which Official Statement is available through EMMA.
+The most recent triennial report, the 2017 Triennial Report, was completed in October 2017 and is available through EMMA.
 See "Financial Operations - Reports."
-Attached hereto as Appendix B is the April 2017 Report of the Consulting Engineer relating to certain financial matters and projections of the Authority, including the Authority's estimated future rates and charges through Fiscal Year 2022.
+Attached hereto as Appendix B is the April 2019 Report of the Consulting Engineer relating to certain financial matters and projections of the Authority, including the Authority's estimated future rates and charges through Fiscal Year 2024.